 Designated and named professionals have specific roles and responsibilities for safeguarding children.
 All Primary Care Trusts must have a designated doctor, and nurse, to take a professional and strategic lead on all aspects of the health service contribution to safeguarding children.

 The College has a Child Protection Officer who leads on all aspects of our work.
 Dr Geoff Debelle is the current Child Protection Officer.
-He is supported by Emily Roberts, Child Protection Policy Lead, within the College staff structure.
+He is supported by Emily Roberts, Child Protection Policy Lead.

 The College has a wide range of training resources for all levels of competence.